bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 to cargo, you can update bevy at your convenience, whenever you feel ready to handle any possible breaking changes.

-If you choose to use bevy main, you are highly encouraged to interact with the Bevy community on [Discord](https://discord.gg/bevy) and [GitHub](https://github.com/bevyengine/bevy), so you can keep track of what's going on, get help, or participate in discussions.
+If you choose to use bevy main, you are highly encouraged to interact with the Bevy community on [Discord][bevy::discord] and [GitHub][project::bevy], so you can keep track of what's going on, get help, or participate in discussions.

 ## Common pitfall: mysterious compile errors